 Where to eat

-The best places to eat in Mendoza are actually the fantastic bodegas you will visit during your Flash Pack tour.
+The best places to eat in Mendoza are actually the fantastic bodegas you will visit during your wine tours.
 There, you will have your good share of local specialties such as empanadas and the best cuts of meat.

 Vegan or vegetarian?
 Head to Cuenco, right outside the center of Mendoza.
 They have delicious fresh vegan food at more than reasonable prices.